Marine Reservist, social entrepreneur, author, educator and proud father of two

 Mike has co-authored three books; Mission Critical: Unlocking the Value of Veterans in the Workforce, and two editions of a military transition guidebook titled Business Networking for Veterans.
 He is currently a term member at the Council on Foreign Relations and was recognized as one of the HillVets Top 100 Veteran Innovators of 2016.

-He also serves in the Marine Corps Reserves on the Joint Staff in the Pentagon as a lead planner in the J-33 Protection Division.
+Michael is also currently serving in the Marine Corps Reserves as an Action Officer in the Antiterrorism Force Protection Branch, Joint Staff, Pentagon.
 He was previously the battery commander of the unit in Chattanooga, TN, that sustained a homegrown terrorist attack in July 2015.

 "I feel I received much more from the military, from the Marine Corps, than I put in it.
 The military has always been very good to me and I am very lucky, and I’m still trying to figure out ways to give back," he said.